The 10 Best Faux Fur Throws

 video play icon

-This wiki has been updated 35 times since it was first published in October of 2015.
+This wiki has been updated 36 times since it was first published in October of 2015.
 There's no need to kill and skin defenseless critters just for the sake of interior decorating when you can enjoy the warmth and elegance of "fur" minus the cruelty with one of these handsome faux throws.
 They will keep you toasty in luxurious splendor all winter long, and they're available in a variety of sizes and designs to match any aesthetic and suit all budgets.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 1. Best Home Fashion